Frequently asked questions

 - Invoice (PDF)

 If a music title is available in several versions, we will provide you with all versions.
 They can be used as desired within your project and combined with each other.
-For a small processing fee, we will also provide you with the music as a 5.1 mix in split channels.

 What do I need the royalty exemption document for?

 The royalty exemption document certifies that the licensed music track is exempt from royalties.
 You need the royalty exemption document in the event of an inspection by a performing right organization.
 If you commission mechanical duplication you will be required to present the document at the pressing plant.

 Are all the versions of the track included in the price?